-Once your child is offered a place in our Reception, the series of transition events take place.
+Once your child is offered a place in our Reception, the series of transition events takes place.

-1. A welcome meeting (usually in June) is a chance to learn more about expectations, routines and stages of transition; at this meeting, parents are able to meet key members of the school staff including the Foundation team.
+A welcome meeting (usually in June) is a chance to learn more about expectations, routines and stages of transition.
+At this meeting, parents are able to meet key members of the school staff including the Reception team.

-2. For those completely new to St James’ CE Primary, three taster sessions take place in the Summer term: the first is a one hour visit when parents / carers are encouraged to stay; the second is similar, although this time parents / carers are encouraged to leave their child; the third is a longer visit for an afternoon.
+For those completely new to our school, three taster sessions take place in the Summer term.
+The first is a one hour visit which you’re encouraged to stay for.
+The second is similar, although this time you’re encouraged to leave your child.
+The third is a longer visit – a whole afternoon.

-3. If a new child has some specific social, emotional or learning needs, Foundation staff will visit nursery settings.
-This will allow staff to see the child in an environment which is familiar to them, and to talk with nursery staff about any issues.
+Someone in our Reception team will make contact with the Early Years providers of any children joining our school from other settings.
+They’ll speak to the child’s key person and will visit the child in an environment which is familiar to them.
 Similarly, we invite nursery staff to visit us during a taster session if there is a large group of children from one setting.

-6. We then begin what’s called ‘on-entry assessment‘ where we observe and talk with your child about what they can do and what they like to do.
-This information means the teacher can plan for the year ahead, making sure she and all the team meet the needs and interests of your child as much as possible, providing just enough support and challenge for each pupil to enjoy and achieve.
+We start our learning in Reception from the very first day.
+We know how important it is to begin our learning journey as soon as possible.
+This is especially for phonics so we’ll start learning our first sounds straight away.
+We’ll also begin the Reception Baseline Assessment and our own on-entry assessments where we observe and talk with your child about what they can do and what they like to do.
+This information means the teacher can make sure we meet the needs and interests of your child, providing just enough support and challenge for each pupil to enjoy and achieve.

-Do try to attend our learning workshops for parents / carers to learn more about how you can support your child at home, especially in the areas of phonics and number.
-Other pages will also help.
+Do try to attend our learning workshops to learn more about how you can support your child at home, especially in the areas of phonics and number.
+Our ‘Learn More’ website pages will also help.
 Finally, always feel welcome to speak with Early Years staff or one of the school leaders about any particular questions, comments or concerns.